 §24-30-201(1)(e), C.R.S.
-(Authority to Manage Financial Affairs of the State)

-§24-30-202(1) and (8.5), C.R.S.
-(Authority to Control Expenditures and Make Electronic Payments)
+(Authority to Manage Financial Affairs of the State) §24-30-202(1) and (8.5), C.R.S.
+(Authority to Control Expenditures and Make Electronic Payment) §24-50-104(8)(a), C.R.S.
+(Payment of Salaries)

-§24-50-104(8)(a), C.R.S.
-(Payroll)

 - 2.1.
 Direct Deposit Payroll Program A payroll program where an employee's net pay is deposited directly to the employee's legally established checking or savings account via an electronic fund transfer system. - 2.2.
-State Payroll System See Fiscal Rule 9-1 (Use of the State Payroll System).
+State Payroll System The official payroll system for the State of Colorado as designated by the State Controller.

-State employees paid through the State Payroll System shall be on the Direct Deposit Payroll Program, unless an exception is approved by the State Controller or delegate of the State Controller.
+State employees paid through the State Payroll System shall be on the Direct Deposit Payroll Program unless an exception is approved by the State Controller, or delegate of the State Controller.